 Typhoon Hagibis shot to worldwide fame when it interrupted the Rugby World Cup.
 This was one of the most powerful typhoons to hit Japan in decades.
 Previously an equivalent to a Cat 5, it hit as a Cat 1, remaining intact as it crossed Tokyo and brought torrential rain and lethal flooding.
 The capital itself saw over 8” of rain and rivers burst their bands adding to the flooding problems.
 The typhoon was very well forecast but over 70 people still died and if a cyclone is going to hit a highly-populated area even with evacuations the damage can still be devastating, even if structures survive the floodwater issues last for months.

-IMD “Tropical cyclone: Generic term for a non-frontal synoptic scale cyclone originating over tropical or subtropical waters with organized convection and definite cyclonic surface wind circulation.”
+“Tropical cyclone: Generic term for a non-frontal synoptic-scale cyclone originating over tropical or subtropical waters with organized convection and definite cyclonic surface wind circulation.”

-Northern Indian Ocean names are listed alphabetically by country not cyclone name.
+Northern Indian Ocean names are listed alphabetically by the country, not the cyclone name.
 They are sequential order through 13 columns.
 The names are not repeated.
 New names are used which should not already be on any other RSMC lists around the world.
 Bangladesh India Iran Maldives Myanmar Oman Pakistan Qatar Saudi Arabia Sri Lanka Thailand UAE and Yemen all contribute.